 • Vehicle tax – A yearly tax that is part of your annual tax statement.

-• Depreciation – An “invisible” cost.
+• Vehicle depreciation – An “invisible” cost.
 Virtually every car depreciates in value according to time and mileage.
-High-end luxury cars and large trucks typically depreciate the most.
 This cost does not come out of your pocket, but when reselling the vehicle you will almost never sell the car for the same price you paid.
 Resale values vary between cars – even similarly priced models.